flott/sql_workshop_cugos19/parks.md

 AND p.sitename = 'Alpine Lakes Wilderness'
 ```

-You can also use the spatial relationships in `JOIN` statements.
+You can also use spatial relationships in `JOIN` statements.

 ```sql
 SELECT m.name, p.sitename